 Getting a British (UK) passport:

 To get going, you first need to check your eligibility as a British citizen.
 There are three ways by which you can consider yourself a true British citizen and qualify to apply for UK passport.

 You must be a British national by birth.
 To prove this, you will need to enclose your birth certificate with your application.
 As a natural British, you also can enjoy the privilege of holding dual citizenship in the country of your choice, in addition to your existing one.
 Alternatively, you qualify as a British citizen if one or both of your parents were British by birth.
 To prove this, you will need to furnish your parents’ passport details along with your application.
 In case your parents are/were not British, but your grandparents were, you still will qualify as a British national.
 If even they weren’t British by birth, the British nationality won’t be automatically passed over to you.

 You can also become a naturalized citizen of Great Britain if you qualify certain basic government criteria.
 These conditions include your marriage to a British national, or sufficient knowledge about the UK, should be in the country for 5 years, abide by the laws of the land, and more.

 The timeline to get your first adult passport is 6 weeks, though in some cases it can take even longer.
 Any wrong information furnished will lead to further delay in the process.

 Getting UK Passport On Priority:

 If you can’t wait for several weeks to get your passport, you can go for other options like premium service or fast track service.
 While fast track service can get you your passport within a week’s time, going for premium can bring down this time to 4 hours.
 Keep in mind that the fee for this service is a bit high, so you must go for this option only if you are in a hurry.

-How to get your first adult British passport: To get your adult passport, you must fulfil a set of criteria, which goes as follows:
+To get your adult UK passport, you must fulfil a set of criteria, which goes as follows::